sungnga/practice/nodejs-2/02-express-tutorial/README.md

 - Get start project file from https://github.com/john-smilga/node-express-course/tree/main/02-express-tutorial
 - Run `rm -rf .git` to avoid any issues if pushing to your own github repo
 - Run `npm install` to install the nodemon and express libraries
-- Then run the script `npm start` to startup the project
+- Then run the script `npm start` to start up the project

 ### [02.
 HTTP - basics]()
 - File: 01-http-basics.js